Resources and reading promotion by ELS

 - Supply a book group with fantastic books

-- Meet other local teachers
+- Meet other local school staff

 - Find out what’s going on in the world of children’s books and publishing